kessotolo/ConversationalCommerce/backend/README.md

 - WhatsApp-specific order metadata (whatsapp_number, message_id, conversation_id) is now stored in a dedicated WhatsAppOrderDetails model, linked one-to-one with Order.
 - This refactor improves single responsibility, data integrity, and makes it easy to add support for other conversational channels in the future.
 - See backend/docs/api/orders.md for API details and example responses.

+## Order Event System

+- The backend uses an event-driven architecture for order actions (creation, status change, fulfillment, etc.).
+- Events are defined in `app/domain/events/order_events.py` and handled via the async event bus in `app/domain/events/event_bus.py`.
+- See backend/docs/api/orders.md for event types, payloads, and usage.